grafnu/daq-1/docs/data_path.md

 ## Device-port

-USB interface: tcpdump on Linux interface
+USB interface or virtual: `tcpdump` on Linux interface, as specified by the `intf_names` configuration parameter.

-Using physical switch: Can't do much about it
+Using physical switch: Can't do much about it, since it's local to the physical switch.

 ## Switch link

-Hooked into the pri switch on $ext_intf, else pri-eth1 (default), use tcpdump

-This interface multiplexes traffic from all devices, so requires some filtering.
+Hooked into the _pri switch_ on `ext_intf`, else 'pri-eth1' (default).
+Use `tcpdump` to monitor traffic.
+This interface multiplexes traffic from all devices, so requires some filtering to be meaningful.
 Some of it is duplicated on a vlan (10), others are raw packets.
 Can filter by IP address & port.

 # Gateway set.

 Device port 1 is handled by ports 10-19 on the primary switch, with interfaces pri-eth10 to pri-eth19.
 You can tap in there to see where data is doing into/out-of modules, e.g.:

-* `pri-eth10`: gateway for port set 1
+* `pri-eth10`: gateway for port set 1, including DHCP server
 * `pri-eth11`: dummy test host
 * `pri-eth12`: running test (e.g. ping, hold, bacnet, nmap, etc..)

 # Docker containers

 See `docker ps` for the containers.
 They should be fairly direct what they are.
-You can get into the containers and then run tcpdump there to see what traffic is flowing:
+You can get into the containers and then run tcpdump there to see what traffic is flowing.
+If you use the `-k` runtime option, then the system will create and <b>k</b>eep (forever) a test container, e.g.:

+* _Window 1_: `cmd/run -k`
-`docker exec -ti daq-hold01 bash`
+* _Window 2_: `docker exec -ti daq-hold01 bash`

 # Sample path

+Setup with virtual switching using `intf_names=faux`:
 <pre>
 ~/daq$ <b>ip link show faux</b>
 2209: faux@if2: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue master ovs-system state UP mode DEFAULT group default qlen 1000